About St. Vincent de Paul

-For adults and families in the Miami Valley who are on the bring of becoming homeless or who are already homeless, St Vincent de Paul - District Council of Dayton, through its Conferences (chapters) and Special Works, provides person-to-person emergency assistance and supportive services to those living in the Montgomery Country and surrounding communities.
+For adults and families in the Miami Valley who are on the brink of becoming homeless or who are already homeless, St Vincent de Paul Dayton District Council, through its Conferences (chapters) and Special Works, provides person-to-person emergency assistance and supportive services to those living in the Montgomery County and surrounding communities.

-St. Vincent de Paul annually serves over 100,000 people each year, 24 hours a day, 7 days a week.
-Our help begins with out Conferences and their volunteer members (Vincentians) giving emergency assistance with utilities, food, clothing, furniture and many other services to our neighbors in need.
+St. Vincent de Paul serves our neighbors in need, 24 hours a day, 7 days a week.
+Our help begins with our Conferences and their volunteer members (Vincentians) giving emergency assistance with utilities, food, clothing, furniture and many other services to our neighbors in need.
 Person-to-person assistance is the trademark of the St. Vincent de Paul Conferences; helping individuals to stay in their homes.